You can prepare Char siu (Chinese barbecue meat) with chicken, not just pork alone. Here is the recipe for char siu chicken.

 2. Marinade the chicken overnight

 The marinade takes time to penetrate the meat and will give the best result after marinating overnight.
 However, from my experience, there is quite a difference between marinating for 1-2 hours and overnight.
 Therefore, it is worth marinating it in advance.
+I keep it in a plastic wrap and sometimes store it in an airtight ziplock bag.

 3. Prepare the baking pan and tray